Loan Officer Salary in Nevada

 | 90th Percentile | $149,186 |

 The largest employment areas for loan officers in Nevada include Las Vegas, Henderson, Reno, and North Las Vegas.
-Salaries in major metro areas may be higher due to increased demand and cost of living.
+Salaries vary by city based on local cost of living and demand.

 How to Become a Loan Officer in Nevada